kiki-tomato/kiki-tomato/README.md

 # 👋 Hi, I’m Kiki
 - 👩‍💻 I'm a front-end developer.
 - 🌱 I've been learning to code since Sep 2023.
-(JavaScript, React, HTML, CSS)
+(JavaScript, React, Bootstrap, HTML, CSS, SCSS)
 - 💞️ I’m looking to collaborate on building web applications with you.
 - 📫 Feel free to reach me at kiki.thetomatoes@gmail.com